"It's trained by non-disabled people": Evaluating How Image Quality Affects Product Captioning with Vision-Language Models: Discussion

-Although academic scholars and industry corporations have emphasized the pressing need for more disability-centered datasets~\cite{sharma2023disabilityfirst, morrison2023understanding, theodorou2021disability, li2024want, bragg2021fate, gurari2018vizwiz, desai2023asl}, annotating these datasets with meaningful `ground truth' labels so that they can be used in benchmark studies and model evaluations such as the present paper remains a challenge, particularly when the phenomena of interest are inaccessible to the people who matter most~\cite{hong2022blind,goodman2021toward}.
-Relying on crowd workers is a common approach to annotation, but they may lack insight into disabled people's information needs and apply varying standards of visual interpretation in the case of BLV-focused datasets~\cite{simons2020hope}.
-They are also often limited by time per annotation and move on quickly when difficult cases are encountered.
-Using other VLMs to synthetically generate annotations is a popular approach~\cite{tan2024large, liu2023visual}, but likely to perpetuate inaccuracies or biases the model already has (see distribution shift~\cite{schroeder2025just}), rather than capturing important nuances.
-In other words, use cases that are the most challenging for machines require extensive human labor.
-In our case, four researchers spent more than three months reviewing, discussing, validating, and annotating low-quality images (we plan to make our dataset available after publication).
+Although academic scholars and industry corporations have emphasized the pressing need for more disability-centered datasets \cite{sharma2023disabilityfirst, morrison2023understanding, theodorou2021disability, li2024want, bragg2021fate, gurari2018vizwiz, desai2023asl}, annotating these datasets with meaningful ``ground truth'' labels so that they can be used in benchmark studies and model evaluations such as the present paper remains a challenge, particularly when the phenomena of interest are inaccessible to the people who matter most \cite{hong2022blind,goodman2021toward}.
+Relying on crowdworkers is a common approach to annotation, but they may lack insight into disabled people's information needs and may apply varying standards of visual interpretation in BLV-focused datasets \cite{simons2020hope}.
+They are also often constrained by the time allotted to each annotation and tend to move on quickly when encountering difficult cases.
+Using other VLMs to synthetically generate annotations is a popular approach \cite{tan2024large, liu2023visual}, but it is likely to perpetuate inaccuracies or biases that the model already has (see distribution shift \cite{schroeder2025just}), rather than capturing important nuances.
+In other words, the most challenging use cases for machines require extensive human labor.
+In our case, four researchers spent more than three months reviewing, discussing, validating, and annotating low-quality images.
 While we developed a structured annotation framework based on BLV users' information needs, we were still limited by the information available in images, and could not reliably code expiration dates or product ingredient lists (other details that BLV people wanted captured and should be examined in future work).